Upskilling courses: free and discounted online training

-Here’s a summary of training opportunities around the country that could help with your career development as the economy improves.
+Find out if you’re eligible to upskill with free or discounted online training from a range of government and other initiatives.
+Here’s a summary of training opportunities that could help with your skills development as the economy improves.

 TAFE NSW free courses to upskill

-Eligible residents of NSW can access a number of free online courses at TAFE NSW.
-Created in conjunction with the NSW Government, the aim is to help people affected by COVID-19 retrain or upskill themselves to help enhance their employable skills and prepare them for when the economy improves.
+Eligible residents of NSW can access free online courses at TAFE NSW.
+Created with the NSW Government, the courses aim to help people affected by COVID-19 retrain or upskill themselves to help enhance their employable skills and prepare them for when the economy improves.
 Courses can be completed in as little as a few days and offer practical skills across a range of industries.

-The courses offered cover a wide range disciplines, including developing administration skills, managing your digital impact, practical business skills and growing your health and medical knowledge.
+Courses cover a wide range of topics and include developing administration skills, managing your digital impact, practical business skills and growing your health and medical knowledge.

 Find out more about free online TAFE NSW courses